-The elected officers shall perform the duties described in this section and such other duties as are prescribed for the office in these guidelines, by Council, and by the President.
+The elected officers shall perform the duties described in this section and such other duties as are prescribed for the office in the constitution, these guidelines, by Council, and by the President.
 All elected officers shall each year prepare a (short) report to be presented at the Annual General Meeting (AGM).
-In addition, some reporting is required prior to the February (electronic) Council Meeting.
-All officers should ensure that their contact information is accurate wherever it appears (e.g. web-site, forms, newsletter) and promptly notify the Communications Officer of any changes.
+This can be a summarised version of that published in the June Newsletter.
+In addition, some reporting is required prior to the New Year (electronic) Council Meeting.
+All officers should ensure that their contact information is accurate wherever it appears (e.g. website, forms, Newsletter) and promptly notify the Communications Officer of any changes.
+Council members are expected to attend as many meetings (including the AGM) as possible.